m-viehl/lunar-cave/README.md

 - Shift+H toggles cave construction lines

 # TOFIX
-- remove focus from difficulty selector after selection (otherwise the arrow keys control it instead of the ship)
 - avoid creation of long backwards-going straight segments (triggered when an invalid cave angle is reached; use seeds for debugging)

 # TODO
 - make difficulty configurable -> different profiles/levels, easy mode
     - using the settings object as prototype may solve the issue that inheriting from a base configuration is annoying
 - implement cache busting
-- some info/help text
-    - keymap info
-    - if implemented: leaderboard
-    - nicer difficulty switch?
-    - title etc?
 - use Pixi
 - implement cave zones with different creation parameters for more variability
 - don't have the ship always centered (this one is probably difficult, maybe don't do it)